Territorial authorities of New Zealand: Former (post-1989 reforms)

+Governance

+Mayors

+The directly elected leaders of territorial authorities are called mayors.
+They chair local council meetings and have limited executive powers, including the ability to appoint a deputy mayor, establish committees, and select chairpersons for said committees.
+Their constitutional role, as laid out in the Local Government Act 2002, is to provide leadership to their councillors and citizens of their districts, and to guide the direction of council plans and policies.

 Youth councils

 Under the terms of the Local Government Act 2002, district councils have to represent the interests of their future communities and consider the views of people affected by their decisions.
 To fulfill that requirement and give young people a say in the decision-making process, many councils have a youth council.

 In late December 2023, the Ashburton District Council scrapped their youth council, stating they could engage better with younger people online and describing the current youth council as "a youth club where they ate pizza."
 In early January 2024, the Gore District Council opted to restructure its youth council and ruled out dismantling it.
 In April 2024, the Whanganui District Council proposed scrapping its youth council by June 2024 as part of budget saving measures.